pygame/pygame/docs/reST/ref/time.rst

    | :sl:`pause the program for an amount of time`
    | :sg:`delay(milliseconds) -> time`

    Will pause for a given number of milliseconds.
-   Since v2.0.1, this function is merely an alias for ``pygame.time.wait()`` Previously, this function used the processor (rather than sleeping) in order to make the delay more accurate.
+This function will use the processor (rather than sleeping) in order to make the delay more accurate than ``pygame.time.wait()``.

    This returns the actual number of milliseconds used.

-   .. versionchanged:: 2.0.1 aliased this to ``pygame.time.wait()``

    .. ## pygame.time.delay ##